Skip to main content

 Solar shingle being installed on a roof

-• The benefits of going with solar shingles
+• Advantages of choosing solar shingles

 When deciding whether to go solar, it’s important to start by thinking about what your goals are for solar.
 Why do you want to go solar?
-Understanding your reasoning will help you make the most of your investment.
-Everyone's situation will be a little different.

-Here are a few questions to ask yourself:
+Here are a few questions to ask yourself to gain clarity on your solar investment:

 • Am I looking to maximize the return on my investment?